What do these acronyms mean?

 create.
 This is not a problem until you want to port one of your drawings between two

 different CAD packages.
-What you need is a drawing translator of some sort.
+What you need is a drawing database translator of some sort.
 The translator

-the output drawing file to the equivalent entity type for the new drawing file.
+the output drawing file in the equivalent entity type for the new drawing file.

-Or the translator may use a third, neutral database form such as: IGES, DXF,
+Or the translator may use a third, neutral database form such as: STEP, IGES, DXF,

 IDF, etc..
 Any